BlinkID/blinkid-verify-android/README.md

 }
 ```

-### Modifying our `blinkid-verify-ux` library source code
+### Modifying our ux libraries source code

-For larger control over the UX, you can use the open-source `blinkid-verify-ux` library and perform certain modifications. **Only the source files that specifically allow for modification by the license header** can be modified.
+For larger control over the UX, you can use the open-source `blinkid-verify-ux` and `microblink-ux` libraries and perform certain modifications. **Only the source files that specifically allow for modification by the license header** can be modified.

 To do so, you can include the source code of our library directly in your application.
-It is located in `libs/sources/blinkid-verify-ux` module.
+They are located in `libs/sources/blinkid-verify-ux` and `libs/sources/microblink-ux` modules.

 **Please keep in mind that we will regularly make changes and update the source code with each release.**